Using the present perfect continuous

 (also called the present perfect progressive)

 1: To say how long for unfinished actions which started in the past and continue to the present.
-We often use this with for and since.
-(See the present perfect for the same use with stative verbs)
+We often use this with 'for' and 'since' (see the the present perfect simple page

 - I've been living in London for two years.